-You can add as many fields you wish to see in your plan and you can collapse them by pressing their title and if you wish to see the full timeline you can easily shrink all fields by pressing the “fields” title.
+You can add as many fields as you wish to see in your plan and you can collapse them by pressing their title if you wish to see the full timeline you can easily shrink all fields by pressing the “fields” title.

 Rolled up values